petchimurugan-10/Network_Scanner/README.md

-# Network Vulnerability Scanner
+# Network Scanner

 ## Overview
-The **Network Vulnerability Scanner** is a security tool developed in **C++** that scans a given network to identify potential vulnerabilities.
+The **Network Scanner** is a tool developed in **C++** that scans a given network to scan its ports, services.
 It helps users assess security risks by detecting open ports, outdated services, and misconfigurations.
 The scanner leverages well-known scanning techniques to provide accurate and detailed reports.

 ## Features
 - **Port Scanning**: Identifies open ports and running services.